krebcarl/CookieCache/DesignDoc.md

 #### JavaScript
 The JavaScript serves as a means to get information out of the HTML and then talk with the Stateless Web Service/Backend.
 There are two main JavaScript files that each serve a different purpose.

 - site.js - This is the main JavaScript file that is in charge of getting all the information needed out of the HTML.
-The file sends HTTP requests
+This file initially identifies the user by always making sure there is a cookie set for each user's ID.
+The file sends HTTP requests to talk to the Stateless Web Service in the backend.
+See section below on HTTP Requests for more information.

+- test.js - This file contains tests for the application to ensure that things are working correctly when changes are being made to the code.
+To run tests, just navigate to *http://localhost:8742/test.html* and click the "Let's test it!" button.

 ## Back End
 C# and Service Fabric Reliable Collections are used for the backend of this application.